sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ```

-Of course since the use of `(it is XXXX)` is very common DollarScript provides a specific runtime type constraint that can be added in conjunction with other constraints.
+Of course since the use of `(it is XXXX)` is very common Dollar provides a specific runtime type constraint that can be added in conjunction with other constraints.
 Simply prefix the assignment or decleration with `<XXXX>` where XXXX is the runtime type.

 ```dollar
 <string> (#it > 5) s="String value"
 ```

+It is intended that the predictive type system, will be in time combined with runtime types to help spot bugs at compile time.

 ### Type Coercion
-DollarScript also supports type coercion, this is done using the `as` operator followed by the type to coerce to.
+Dollar also supports type coercion, this is done using the `as` operator followed by the type to coerce to.

 ```dollar